Taufiq-Ahmed-pranto/Customer-Segmentation-for-Targeted-Marketing-Strategies/README.md

    git clone <https://github.com/Taufiq-Ahmed-pranto/Customer-Segmentation-for-Targeted-Marketing-Strategies>
    ```

-2. run the jupyter notebook file with correct dataset attached in this repository.

-3. Open the Jupyter notebooks provided in the repository to follow the analysis workflow.
+2. Open the Jupyter notebooks provided in the repository to follow the analysis workflow.

-4. Customize the code to analyze your own dataset as needed.
+3. Customize the code to analyze your own dataset as needed.

 ---